-- Safe highway access should be provided from the existing development to the west of the site (with any necessary off-site improvements). - Appropriate noise attenuation measures, including buffers, should be incorporated to protect new residents from unacceptable noise levels from the adjoining railway line. - Appropriate provision of open space must be included in accordance with PolicyLPC05 and LPD03. - Significant landscaping will be required to the south of the site to provide an appropriate buffer with the adjacent Vulcan Village Conservation Area. - The design and layout should provide for a range of house types in accordance withPolicy LPC01 and LPC02. - Measures to secure suitable access to and through the site by walking, cycling, public transport and other sustainable modes, which should also link to areas of employment, education, health and other services in the surrounding area.
+- Safe highway access should be provided from the existing development to the west of the site (with any necessary off-site improvements). - Appropriate noise attenuation measures, including buffers, should be incorporated to protect new residents from unacceptable noise levels from the adjoining railway line. - Appropriate provision of open space must be included in accordance with PolicyLPC05 and LPD03. - Significant landscaping will be required to the south of the site to provide an appropriate buffer with the adjacent Vulcan Village Conservation Area. - The design and layout should provide for a range of house types in accordance withPolicy LPC01 and LPC02. - Measures to secure suitable access to and through the site by walking, cycling, public transport and other sustainable modes, which should also link to areas of employment, education, health, and other services in the surrounding area.

-LPSD 5HS - Land West of Winwick Road and Ward: Newton Ref: East of Way yfarers Drive, Newton-le- Willows Notional Capacity: 191 units Designation: Safeguard
+LPSD Ref: West of Winwick Road and yfarers Drive, Newton-le- Ward: Newton Notiona l Capacity: 191 units Designation: Safeguard

-- Safe highway access should be provided from the A49 (Mill Lane), (with anynecessary off-site improvements). - Appropriate noise attenuation measures, including buffers, should be incorporated toprotect new residents from unacceptable noise levels from the adjoining railway line. - Provision of effective flood management measures to reduce the risk of flooding. - Appropriate provision of open space must be included in accordance with PolicyLPC05 and LPD03. - Appropriate buffers should be provided from the proposed site and adjoining LWS. - The design and layout should provide for a range of house types in accordance with Policy LPC01 and LPC02. - Measures to secure suitable access to and through the site by walking, cycling, public transport and other sustainable modes, which should also link to areas of employment, education, health and other services in the surrounding area.
+- Safe highway access should be provided from the A49 (Mill Lane), (with anynecessary off-site improvements). - Appropriate noise attenuation measures, including buffers, should be incorporated toprotect new residents from unacceptable noise levels from the adjoining railway line. - Provision of effective flood management measures to reduce the risk of flooding. - Appropriate provision of open space must be included in accordance with PolicyLPC05 and LPD03. - Appropriate buffers should be provided from the proposed site and adjoining LWS. - The design and layout should provide for a range of house types in accordance with Policy LPC01 and LPC02. - Measures to secure suitable access to and through the site by walking, cycling, public transport and other sustainable modes, which should also link to areas of employment, education, health, and other services in the surrounding area.

-LPSD 6HS - Land East of Chapel Lane and Ward: Thatto Heath Ref: Southof Walkers Lane, Sutton Manor Notional Capacity: 113 units Designation: Safeguard
+LPSD Ref: East of Chapel Lane and alkers Lane, Sutton Manor Ward: Thatto Heath Notiona l Capacity: 113 units Designation: Safeguard

-- Safe highway access can be provided from Chapel Lane and Shakespeare Road,(with any necessary off-site improvements). - Provision of effective flood management measures to reduce the risk of flooding. - Appropriate provision of open space must be included in accordance with PolicyLPC05 and LPD03. - Appropriate buffers should be provided from the proposed site and adjacent woodlandand LWS (Pendlebury Brook). - The design and layout should provide for a range of house types in accordance with Policy LPC01 and LPC02. - Measures to secure suitable access to and through the site by walking, cycling, public transport and other sustainable modes, which should also link to areas of employment, education, health and other services in the surrounding area.
+- Safe highway access can be provided from Chapel Lane and Shakespeare Road,(with any necessary off-site improvements). - Provision of effective flood management measures to reduce the risk of flooding. - Appropriate provision of open space must be included in accordance with PolicyLPC05 and LPD03. - Appropriate buffers should be provided from the proposed site and adjacent woodlandand LWS (Pendlebury Brook). - The design and layout should provide for a range of house types in accordance withPolicy LPC01 and LPC02. - Measures to secure suitable access to and through the site by walking, cycling, public transport and other sustainable modes, which should also link to areas of employment, education, health, and other services in the surrounding area.

-LPSD 7HS - Land South of Elton Head Road Ward: Thatto Heath Ref: ' - o St. John Vianney Catholic hool), Thatto Heath Notional Capacity: 84 units Designation: Safeguard
+LPSD Ref: South of Elton Head Road St. John Vianney Catholic Ward: Thatto Heath Primary Sc hool), Thatto Heath Notiona al Capacity: 84 units Designation: Safeguard

-- Safe highway access can be provided from Elton Head Road (with any necessary off-site improvements). - Provision of effective flood management measures to reduce the risk of flooding. - Appropriate provision of open space must be included in accordance with PolicyLPC05 and LPD03. - Appropriate buffers should be provided from the proposed site and adjoining saltmarsh area. - The design and layout should provide for a range of house types in accordance withPolicy LPC01 and LPC02. - Measures to secure suitable access to and through the site by walking, cycling, public transport and other sustainable modes, which should also link to areas of employment, education, health and other services in the surrounding area.
+- Safe highway access can be provided from Elton Head Road (with any necessary off-site improvements). - Provision of effective flood management measures to reduce the risk of flooding. - Appropriate provision of open space must be included in accordance with PolicyLPC05 and LPD03. - Appropriate buffers should be provided from the proposed site and adjoining saltmarsh area. - The design and layout should provide for a range of house types in accordance withPolicy LPC01 and LPC02. - Measures to secure suitable access to and through the site by walking, cycling, public transport and other sustainable modes, which should also link to areas of employment, education, health, and other services in the surrounding area.

-LPSD 8HS - Land South of A580 between Ward: Windle Ref: Houghtons Windle Lane and Crantock Grove, Notiona al Capacity: 1,027 units Designation: Safeguard
+LPSD 8HS - Land South of A580 between Ward: Windle Ref: Houghtons Lane and Crantock Grove, Windle Notiona I Capacity: 1,027 units Designation: Safeguard